rrchoir/11ty-rrchoir/songs/singing_for_our_lives.md

 We are a land of many colors\
 We are a peaceful, loving people\
 We are all in this together\
-We are gay and straight together
+We are queer and straight together